 Many of the most trusted names in the insurance business are today offering comprehensive cyber liability insurance options.
 However, if your organisation uses one of the larger insurance providers, chance are that they can offer coverage.
 Industry pundits are convinced that due to increasing demands, most large insurance companies will be forced to bolster their service offerings with products related to liability insurance covering cyber-related risk.

 A simple (albeit not completely comprehensive) checklist for the organisation when shopping for what is after all an ever-evolving service and product offering might include the following questions:

 - Does the insurance company offer a choice of cyber insurance policies or is the coverage simply an extension to an existing policy?
 In most cases, a stand-alone policy is best.
 Also find out if the policy can be tailored to the unique requirements of the organisation.

 - Be sure to compare deductibles closely among insurance providers.

 - How do coverage and limits apply to both first and third parties?
-For example, does the policy cover third-party service providers?
+For example, does the policy cover the liabilities of third-party service providers?

 - Does the policy cover non-malicious actions taken by an employee?
 This is part of the errors and omissions coverage that applies to cyber insurance as well.